Rhea Seehorn as 'Carol' in Pluribus

 Release date: 1 November 2019

 Well, at least that’s the story of the first season.
 You see, For All Mankind does something interesting in its story, in that each season takes place 10 years in the future, and sees the show’s history spiral further and further out of sync with our own.
-Because of the increased focus on reaching and fighting over space, technology develops in far different ways, and by the 2000’s there are space-bases and human colonies across the Sol system.
+Due to the increased focus on occupying and defending space, technology developed in far different ways, and by the 2000s, there were space bases and human colonies across the Sol system.

 It’s a fairly realistic style of sci-fi, though: don’t expect aliens, sleek spacecraft, or anything that doesn’t particularly make sense for even the made-up world For All Mankind creates.
-It’s a pretty slept on series, in all honesty, and we think you should watch it.
+It’s a pretty slept-on series, to be honest, and we think you should watch it.

 Key Things to Consider for Apple TV+

 Thinking of pulling the trigger on an Apple TV+ subscription?
-Much like Netflix, Stan and Max, there are a few key considerations to put on your list.
+Much like Netflix, Stan and Max, there are a few key considerations to keep in mind.
 Consider the following variables before you do:

 • Content Quality – With their deep pockets and reliance on original content, Apple pays big for talented actors and elaborate set pieces.
 There may ultimately be less content to choose from, but what you get is going to be well-produced.
-Further to that, the limited-run production method generally sees a few short seasons of a show, meaning that Apple TV+ can pull big-name movie stars for its TV shows, vastly different from its streaming counterparts.
+Furthermore, the limited-run production method typically involves a few short seasons of a show, allowing Apple TV+ to attract big-name movie stars for its TV shows, which is vastly different from its streaming counterparts.

-• Cost of Apple TV+ – The current cost of an Apple TV+ subscription in Australia is AUD$12.99, which is a bit more expensive than a few of its competitors.
+• Cost of Apple TV+ – The current cost of an Apple TV+ subscription in Australia is AUD $12.99, which is slightly more expensive than some of its competitors.
 Importantly, anyone who hasn’t signed up before will qualify for a 7-day free trial, meaning you can check out all the much-loved titles before you have to make a final decision.

 Jacob Osborn